FCA to ride in Rubicon next month, to assemble 2-3 new Jeep models from 2021

 "We have received huge bookings for the Rubicon.
 In fact, we are already sold out for a few months.
 We are bringing in the iconic car to the country by the end of March as we see a good market," FCA India President and Managing Director Partha Datta told PTI in an interview.
 Apart from Compass, Wrangler Unlimited is the most successful model for the company, accounting for almost 67 per cent of the CBU (completely built unit or imported) volume here since launch in August 2016, he said.

 The other CBUs sold by the company here are Wrangler and Grand Cherokee.
-Rubicon, which will carry a price tag of above Rs 72 lakh, will be BS-VI complaint and sport a Trailhawk engine.
-The fully automatic Rubicon will also be available in diesel, he said.
+Rubicon, which will carry a price tag of above Rs 72 lakh, will be BS-VI complaint and sport a Trailhawk engine, he said.

 FCA has invested USD 280 million (about Rs 2,000 crore) in the country so far and the success of Jeep Compass in the initial years has ensured that it has recovered its entire investment within the first 10 months of launching Compass -- a first for any foreign auto brand here, especially for American brands as both GM and Ford have failed miserably twice.
 The runaway success of Compass was primarily because of the low price tag, starting at Rs 14.95 lakh.